On the automorphism group of non-necessarily normal affine toric varieties: Demazure roots of a cancellative monoid and locally nilpotent derivations

 Nevertheless, the above phenomenon does not occur for homogeneous elements as we show in the following Lemma~\ref{lemma: closed}.
-For the proof, recall that a homogeneous element is never a zero-divisors in $\KK[S]$ as we showed in Remark~\ref{remark:zero-divisor} above.
+For the proof, recall that a homogeneous element is never a zero divisor in $\KK[S]$ as we showed in Remark~\ref{remark:zero-divisor} above.

 \begin{lemma} Letting $S$ be a cancellative monoid, we let $\partial\colon \KK[S]\to \KK[S]$ be a homogeneous locally nilpotent derivation.
 If $\partial(f\chi^m)=0$ for some non-zero $f\in\KK[S]$ and some $m\in S$, then $\partial(\chi^m)=0$ and $\partial(f)=0$. \end{lemma}